 - Engineering Student Society (EngSoc) represents all students in FEAS as a faculty council under the OTSU, as well as engineering specific clubs on campus.
 You can contact any of the executive members with ideas or questions at engsoc@ontariotechu.ca. - The Women in Engineering (WiE) Program focuses on professional development from the day our students get to Ontario Tech.
 Workshops and Speaker Series are held throughout the academic year which allows students to strengthen their professional skills while also connecting them with female leaders in the industry. - GEARS is a community within the campus residences for engineering students to live surrounded by their engineering peers.
-This service creates a learning environment for students to collaborate, and work together.
+This service creates a learning environment for students to work together, help each other and do combined studies.